Macros

 Expands to the GNU C unused function attribute if the compiler is gcc.
 It is used for declaring functions and arguments which may never be used.
 It avoids possible compiler warnings.

 For functions, place the attribute after the declaration, just before the semicolon.
+It cannot go in the definition of a function, only the declaration.
 For arguments, place the attribute at the beginning of the argument declaration.

 void my_unused_function (G_GNUC_UNUSED gint unused_argument,